 Do not forget that flight cancellations are identical to delays in the fact that to be eligible, the cause of the disruption must have been within the airline’s control and not an extraordinary circumstance.
 If you’re reading this when the epidemic struck, know that you’re not entitled to compensation if your flight was cancelled due to coronavirus (COVID-19).
 Other examples include:

 Note that “technical problems” and “mechanical issues” are NOT considered to be extraordinary circumstances by EU law.
-If that’s the excuse the airline gives you when refusing to pay compensation, make sure to let them know about.
+If that’s the excuse the airline gives you when refusing to pay compensation, make sure to let them know about it.
 Or let us handle it.

 Sometimes, you won’t be warned about the cancellation until you’re at the airport.
 This happens when the flight is canceled at the last minute.
 In that case, try to talk to an airline representative or the gate agents to know what the reason for the disruption is.
 Insist on getting a written document stating the cause of the cancellation.